Nongbua Pitchaya F.C.: 2015–present – First title and the Pitchaya stadium

 In the Champions League round they qualified to semi-final, but following the death of King Bhumibol Adulyadej the Football Association of Thailand cancelled the remaining match on 14 October 2016.
-To find 3 of 4 teams to promoted to Thai League 2 made by draw lots, and the club was promoted after the drawing of lots with Kasetsart F.C. and Trat F.C.
+To find 3 of 4 teams to promoted to Thai League 2 made by draw lots, and the club was promoted after the drawing of lots with Kasetsart and Trat.

 The Gamecocks continued to grow as a sports club and also began acquiring more assets.
 Nongbua Pitchaya's first football stadium started construction in 2019 and started to be used for the Thai League 2 in 2020.

 Nongbua won the M150 Championship in March 2021, earning them promotion to Thai League 1 for the first time in their history.

 Academies

 Nongbua Pitchaya opened its first academies in 2016.
-The club is one of the leading youth football development academies in Northeast Thailand same level as Buriram United academies – The club's youth team Under-13 and Under-15 are the Northeastern Upper reginal winners of Thailand Youth League in 2017-18 and 2018-19 season.
+The club is one of the leading youth football development academies in Northeast Thailand same level as Buriram United academies – The club's youth team Under-13 and Under-15 are the Northeastern Upper reginal winners of Thailand Youth League in 2017-18 and 2018–19 season.
 The club also sends youth teams to compete in the country's major youth football events, such as the cp-meiji cup held in Buriram province.
 The club's youth team performed well in CP-meiji Cup U-14 International Champions, in 2018 semi-final round beat Aspire Academy.
 The achievements in the development of the youth academy of Nongbua Pitchaya in the country causing football players to join the Thai national youth team such as Thawatchai Aocharod.

-The Academy coaches are supported by the club to send professional coaching lessons according to the Asian Football Confederation curriculum to develop the potential of the instructors to acquire knowledge subjects under the concept of Pitchaya academies by playing developed under the name "Nong Bua Lona" style that focuses on - agility, movement, effective passing of the ball.
+The academy coaches are supported by the club to send professional coaching lessons according to the Asian Football Confederation curriculum to develop the potential of the instructors to acquire knowledge subjects under the concept of Pitchaya academies by playing developed under the name "Nong Bua Lona" style that focuses on - agility, movement, effective passing of the ball.
 In 2019, the Academy of Nong Bua Pichaya has more than 200 children, divided into 9 generations according to age (11–19 years), whose production begins to bloom in the third year of the academy.